Annual recognition for an outstanding graduate student paper or project relevant to art librarianship.

 Internet project submissions must include:

-Must also be accessible to all of the committee members for review.
+- URL—the project must be accessible to all committee members for review.

 Papers and projects will be judged on their relevance to art librarianship or visual curatorship, depth of research and scholarship, quality of organization, appropriate use of terminology, style and readability, and originality of thought or observation.